Legal, political strategy in letting FBI search Biden’s home

 The remarkable, nearly 13-hour search by FBI agents of the sitting president’s Wilmington home is the latest political black eye for Biden, who promised to restore propriety to the office after the tumultuous tenure of his predecessor, Donald Trump.

 But with his actions, Biden is doing more than simply complying with federal investigators assigned to look into the discovery of the records.
 The president is aiming to show that, unlike Trump, he never intended to retain classified materials — a key distinction that experts say diminishes the risks of criminal liability.

-His attorneys have said full access was granted to the home “in the interest of moving the process forward as expeditiously as possible.”
+White House spokesman Ian Sams said Monday that Biden’s own attorneys invited the FBI to conduct the search.
+“This was a voluntary proactive offer by the president’s personal lawyers to DOJ to have access to the home,” he said, adding that it reflected “how seriously” Biden is taking the issue.

-“If I was a lawyer and I represented the president of the United States and I wanted to show, ’I am being fully cooperative, and I do care to be projecting transparency to the American public, and I do take this seriously,’ I think this is the advice I would give as well,” said Mary McCord, a former senior Justice Department national security official.
+Mary McCord, a former senior Justice Department national security official, said, “If I was a lawyer and I represented the president of the United States and I wanted to show, ’I am being fully cooperative, and I do care to be projecting transparency to the American public, and I do take this seriously,’ I think this is the advice I would give as well.”

 That’s not to say she approves of his handling of the documents.